 A one-way trip between Tokyo and Nagoya costs from 7,000 to 25,000 yen via airplane.
-If you book a flight early enough, the price might be cheaper than one for the Shinkansen.
+If you book a flight early enough, the price might be cheaper than for the bullet train.
 It takes only one hour to Nagoya after boarding the flight.
 So if you don't like staying in the same position for a long time, it will be the best option for you.

-But if you consider the time of waiting for the airplane at the airport and traveling between the airport and the center in the two cities, it will take you longer and cost more than the Shinkansen in total.
-There are only 3 flights per day from Haneda airport to the Chubu Centrair International Airport.
+However, if you consider the time of waiting for the airplane at the airport and traveling between the airport and the center in the two cities, it will take you longer and cost more than the Shinkansen in total.
+There are only three flights per day from Haneda Airport to the Chubu Centrair International Airport.
 So you might need to arrange your plans depending on the flight schedule.
-To search for flights.

-Taking a highway bus between the two cities costs 2,000 to 8,000 yen.
-So this is the least expensive way to travel between Tokyo and Nagoya.
+Taking a highway bus from Tokyo to Nagoya costs from around 2,200 to 13,500 yen.
+This is the least expensive way to travel between Tokyo and Nagoya.
 The highway bus terminus in Nagoya is Nagoya Station, which is very convenient for getting to your next destination after you arrive.

 You might think you will feel cramped on the bus.
-But there are buses which have wider seats, and bus companies will often provide you with a blanket, a small pillow for your head and back, slippers and other items.
-It is a long ride so if you are the person who easily gets car sick, please take medicine.
+But there are buses that have wider seats, and bus companies will often provide you with a blanket, a small pillow for your head and back, slippers, and other items.
+It is a long ride so if you are a person who easily gets car sick, please take medicine.

 Renting a car and driving to Nagoya on the Tomei Expressway is also an option.
-It costs you 4,980 to 7,110 yen to take this highway.
+It costs you 5,400 to 7,320 yen to take this highway.
 In addition, you need to pay for accommodation and fuel.
-If you have other people coming with you, it cost less than any other way.
-It takes about 4 to 6 hours to reach Nagoya.
+If you have other people coming with you, it costs less than any other way.
+It takes about 4 hours to reach Nagoya.

 The best thing about renting a car is being free to go anywhere you want.
-If there are other people who can drive, you can take turns to drive which will be less stress for drivers.
+If there are other people who can drive, you can take turns driving, which will be less stressful for drivers.
 But you need to take the risk of being stuck in traffic or getting lost.
 For renting cars, we suggest using Tabirai Japan to get the most affordable rates and book in advance.